Philippines says US troops near besieged Marawi, but not fighting

 It was not clear how close to the battle zone the U.S. troops were.
 They were from a contingent of Special Forces based in the southern city of Zamboanga, the Philippines military has said previously.

-The U.S. embassy in Manila did not respond immediately to a request for comment.
+The U.S. embassy in Manila did not respond to a request for comment.

 A U.S. official in Washington, speaking on condition of anonymity, said the United States was providing a P-3 surveillance plane as well as intelligence gathering from a drone.
 That drone, however, crashed on Saturday after it lost communication links with its operator, the official said.

-On Wednesday, government forces bombarded rebel positions in Marawi with tank fire, and plumes of smoke could be seen rising from the battered city.
+On Wednesday, government forces attacked rebel positions in Marawi with bombs, tank fire and helicopter gunships, and plumes of smoke could be seen rising from the battered city.
 Some sniper shots could be heard.

 It was the 23rd day of fighting in Marawi, and there was no sign that it would end any time soon.